gqueste/dungeonworld/README.md

 # Dungeon World character generator
 React / Redux - Character creation helper for the paper role play game "Dungeon World"

-TODO :
-* Multiple selection on the "Barbare" starting actions does not allow to deselect

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).